Furnace water leak explained

 A standard-efficiency furnace – which has a metal exhaust pipe – should not have condensation.
 If it does, it could mean that the flue pipe was incorrectly sized.
 That could allow the hot exhaust to cool down and condense in the pipe, then drain back to the furnace and leak out.

-If you don’t have a condensation issue, it’s possible that the secondary heat exchanger in your furnace is the source of your leak.
+If you don’t have a furnace condensation issue, it’s possible that the secondary heat exchanger is the source of water around your furnace.
 Let’s hope not, though.
 That could be an expensive fix and might even require a complete replacement of your furnace.

 You could also have an issue with your humidifier, which could be leaking inside your furnace.
 If you’ve had an annual HVAC service check, as you should, this is an unlikely scenario because your service technician would have alerted you to the issue early.
 If you have neglected that service, you should call for it now because if this is your problem, the leak could do a lot of internal damage to your furnace.